tweag/python-monorepo-example/2019-02-06-mapping-open-source.md

 the graph.

-Python2.7 and Python3.6 form neat clusters with three central hub nodes that correpond to the python interpreter, the package managment tool _pip_, and the build and installation tool _setuptools_.
+Python2.7 and Python3.6 form neat clusters with three central hub nodes that correpond to the python interpreter, the package management tool _pip_, and the build and installation tool _setuptools_.
 Python2.7 is used more often by packages outside of its cluster than Python3.6.
 In contrast to Python, Perl has only a single hub node for each specific version but it forms similarly dense clusters.
-From the different Perl versions, _Perl-5.28.0_ is reused most ouside of its own cluster by a lot of other packages in the _pkg-config_ zone.
+From the different Perl versions, _Perl-5.28.0_ is reused most outside of its own cluster by a lot of other packages in the _pkg-config_ zone.
 This indicates that the specific version of the Nixpkgs repository that I have evaluated uses this particular Perl version as the default for other packages.